WEEK 4: PARTY IN THE ELECTORATE

 gender gap emerged in the United States with the election of conservative

 Ronald Reagan.
-Pew found that 56% of women were Democrats and 38% were Republican.
+Pew in 2025 found that 51% of women were Democrats and 41% were Republican.

 Opinion class we talked about how women tend to favor more compassionate social